ygrenzinger/devoxx2020-contract-testing/README.md

 ##### Publish your contract

 First we need to add a maven plugin.
-Go in the `pom.xml` file and uncoment the following plugin :
+Go in the `pom.xml` file and uncomment the following plugin :
 ```xml
 <plugin>
   <groupId>au.com.dius.pact.provider</groupId>